Explore our maps here.

-This figure shows that as state funding for higher education declines (on a per student basis) and the previously-booming for-profit sector has diminished, concentration and sticker price are both increasing, while net price is approximately constant.
+- This figure shows that as state funding for higher education declines (on a per student basis) and the previously-booming for-profit sector has diminished, concentration and tuition and fees are increasing, while net price is approximately constant.
 Traditional non-profit institutions have figured out how to expand enrollments on a for-profit-like, tuition-heavy business model, increasing concentration.
 The constant net price is probably driven by two dueling trends: rising prices at traditional institutions, and declining enrollment at historically more expensive, for-profit institutions. ↩

 - Two-way fixed effects regression of average net price on concentration, zip code median income, and zip code and year fixed effects.
 The estimated coefficient on concentration is positive, indicating that zip codes that are more concentrated, on average, face higher net prices. ↩